Fat is an integral part of dogs’ diet; they rely on it in order to stay healthy.

 The most important part of any diet is the nutrition one might get from it.
 So we’ll start with this question.

-A 100g serving of beef fat contains 902 calories, is chock-full of concentrated fat, has a moderate amount of cholesterol, and little to no carbs and proteins.
+A 100g serving of steak fat contains 902 calories, is chock-full of concentrated fat, has a moderate amount of cholesterol, and little to no carbs and proteins.

-To summarize, you can feed your dog beef fat, but only in moderation; since high beef fat diets are linked to a variety of health issues in dogs.
+To summarize, you can feed your dog beef fat, but only in moderation; since high steak fat diets are linked to a variety of health issues in dogs.

 It also doesn’t contain other essential nutrients, like proteins and carbs, that your dog needs.